The On Deck Circle

 English: Fred Russell, Sadaharu Oh and Sparky Anderson in Tokyo, Japan in 1981 (Photo credit: Wikipedia)

 As the quiet priest, tall and calm, held out his hand, doing his best impersonation of Reds manager Sparky Anderson, purple clouds bruised the sky above us.
 I thought, “Holy shit, we’re sunk.
-We’re gonna lose the baseball, then it’s going to freakin’ rain.”
+We’re gonna lose the baseball, and it’s going to freakin’ rain.”

 The priest stood, shadow-less in the diffused sunlight, with his back foot planted on our pitcher’s mound (a paper-plate from Carvel Ice Cream.)
 When his left leg came up to his belt, his head sank slightly into his left shoulder as his right arm began to arc high over his head.
 His fastball exploded into the mitt of Matt, our 13-year old catcher.
 Matt just blinked as he tossed the ball back to this still-silent priest.